 Understand your Shopify invoice

-You'll receive an invoice from Shopify by email every 30 days, starting on the day your trial finishes or on the day you sign up for a Shopify plan.
-The payment is taken automatically, so there isn't anything that you need to do.
+Shopify sends an invoice every 30 days to the email address of the account owner of your store.
+You'll receive the first invoice the day your free trial finishes or the first day you pick a Shopify plan if your trial period has already expired.
+The payment is taken automatically, so there isn't anything else that you need to do after picking a plan.

 At this time, we only accept credit cards as payment for your subscription.